wirbel-at-vdr-portal/Python-Scratchpad/Functions.md

              return a + b
 ```

+In Python functions are **first class objects**:
+* a function is an instance of the object type.
+* you can store a function in a variable or data structure.
+* you can pass a function as a parameter to another function.
+* you can return a function from a function.

 ## Partial Functions

 A so called **partial function** calls an existing function with less args,